Qiaoyut/Qiaoyu-Tan.github.io/_pages/about.md

 # News
+* \[2023.09\] 2 papers were accepted by ICDM'23.
+Looking forward to seeing you in Shanghai!
 * \[2023.08\] 1 paper was accepted by TKDE'23.
 * \[2023.08\] 2 papers were accepted by CIKM'23.
 * \[2023.07\] I will serve as the PC Member of AAAI'24.